 Figure 4: A block diagram of the power distribution system on the robot.

 All of the robot’s power is distributed using DIN rail power distribution blocks.
 These blocks are modular, insulated, and compact.
-The robot has two DC voltage buses (24 volt DC, and 13.8 volt DC) and a single ground block.
-Although previous robots in this lab had a 5 volt DC bus, it was minimally used, and for this robot all circuitry requiring a 5 volt supply is powered from the 13.8 volt bus using dedicated regulators.
+The robot has two DC voltage buses (24 volt DC, and 13.8 volt DC) and a single ground block..
 In addition to these main voltage buses, several parts of the robot have their own power regulators and supplies.